vhaudiquet/ubuntu-project-docs/docs/staging/dmb/dmb-knowledge-base.md.rst

 in public.
-For these matters, we use the `private developer-membership-board list <https://lists.ubuntu.com/mailman/listinfo/developer-membership-board>`__ and the private IRC channel (#ubuntu-dmb on Libera) as appropriate.
-Use of the private IRC channel is discouraged except around the time of our public meetings, or when a private chat is specifically arranged, to avoid DMB members not online from missing out.
+For these matters, we use the `private developer-membership-board list <https://lists.ubuntu.com/mailman/listinfo/developer-membership-board>`__ and the private Matrix room (by invite only) as appropriate.

 .. _conducting_meetings: